 Rebecca's work is held in the national collections of the Natural History Museum, the British Museum, the British Library and the National Trust (Chastleton House).

-Six of Rebecca's works will continue to be on display at the bakery.View website
+Rebecca's work will be on display at the Rebecca Hossack Art Gallery stand.View website

 Rebecca's work will be on display at the Rebecca Hossack Art Gallery standView website